datagovsg/live-parking-info/presentation/presentation.md

 </body>

 ```
-* Write the above text in the Visual Studio Code
+* Write the above text in the Visual Studio Code text editor
 * Save the file and refresh the page in Chrome
 * HTML uses tags to differentiate between different parts of the page
 * `<body>` - opening tag for the page's content and `</body>` is the closing tag

 <!--
-* html, body, opening and closing tags
-* Websites are just text files interpreted by the browser
+* Can we choose what we want to call the tag or does it have to be <body>?
 -->

 ---